stoeps13/connections-doc/source/admin/admin/t_admin_search_fault_tolerance_during_indexing.md

 2. If an exception is found when crawling content from one or more services, the information that is needed to debug the problem is saved in the log file in the SEARCH\_INDEX\_DIR directory.
 The name of this file starts with "InitialIndexBuildLog" and the file extension is .json.

+    !!! note
-    **Note:** The information from this file is displayed on the serverStatus web page, for more information, see *Analyzing results from the search serverStatus page*.
+    The information from this file is displayed on the serverStatus web page, for more information, see *Analyzing results from the search serverStatus page*.

 3. When index building completes, the index is copied automatically to each node in the cluster.